usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 ## Prerequisites

-You have Java installed with a JVM (Java Virtual Machine) available on the command line, version 8.0 and 11 (and later).
+You have Java installed with a JVM (Java Virtual Machine) available on the command line (a JRE or JDK), version 8 (and later).

 You have a live Internet connection and the capability to download and save resources (binaries and code libraries) for local use.